-In planning and performing my audit, I considered Jackson County Fire District's internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Jackson County Fire District No. 3's internal control over financial reporting.
+In planning and performing my audit, I considered Jackson County Fire District No. 3's internal control over financial reporting as a basis for designing my auditing procedures for the purpose of expressing my opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Jackson County Fire District No. 3's internal control over financial reporting.
 Accordingly, I do not express an opinion on the effectiveness of Jackson County Fire District No. 3's internal control over financial reporting.
-However, I did in a letter dated December 9, 2019, make recommendations to management to improve the accounting records or improve the internal control system.